deepdsl/deepdsl/README.md

 - It will try to load saved parameters (if exist) from the same directory as well.
 - For example, [Lenet.java] will try to use the directory "[src/main/java/deepdsl/gen/]lenet" and [Alexnet.java] will try to use the directory "[src/main/java/deepdsl/gen/]alexnet"
 - You can customize this in the source file directly.

+### Data handling utils
+There are a few util Python scripts under the folder src/main/python.
+- mnist_data_handler.py: download the mnist data and unzip to the dataset/mnist folder
+- imagenet_data_selector.py: to select given number of images of given number of categories from the oroginal imagenet data
+- proto_handler.py: generate the Google proto stub files using the provided proto file

 ### Default location for training and testing data
 Each program assumes a location for the training and test data.